 Technology: Transforming Education

 As the use of smartphones, tablets, laptops, social networking, and other technologies continue to increase, we can expect to see changes in the way we approach education in 2013.
-Predicting the future of technology is always difficult but Dr. Steve Canipe, program director in The Richard W. Riley College of Education and Leadership, shares what he sees as the upcoming education and technology trends in 2013.
+Predicting the future of technology is always difficult but Dr. Steve Canipe, program director in The Richard W. Riley College of Education and Human Sciences, shares what he sees as the upcoming education and technology trends in 2013.
 Dr. Canipe specializes in educational technology and its integration into the classroom, the importance of teaching 21st-century skills to students, and STEM (science, technology, engineering, and mathematics).

 A change in how education is provided.
 With massive open online courses (MOOCs)—some free and others for a fee—at the university level, and an increasing number of states requiring an online experience before high school graduation, there will be changes in how educational content is provided.
 Currently, almost all states allow online courses to be used for high school graduation requirements, and a growing number are requiring them.
 Because of cost savings at all educational levels, the number of online courses will continue to increase in 2013.